 Although the headline ranking figures show changes in the data year to year, the pattern of clustering among the schools is equally significant.
-Some 370 points separate the top school, Duke Corporate Education, from the school ranked number 65.
-The top nine business schools, from Duke CE to MIT Sloan School of Management, form the top group of custom providers.
-The second group is headed by Ashridge Business School and the third by ESCP-EAP European School of Management.
-The top and bottom schools in the second group are separated by 58 points; in the third group there is a 168 point gap between top and bottom.
+Some 340 points separate the top school, Duke Corporate Education, from the school ranked number 65.
+The top eight business schools, from Duke CE to the Wharton School of the University of Pennsylvania, form the top group of custom providers.
+The second group is jointly headed by Iese Business School and Thunderbird School of Global Management and the third by the University of Toronto's Rotman School of Management.
+The top and bottom schools in the second group are separated by 59 points; in the third group there is a 144 point gap between top and bottom.

 1. These data are for information only and are not used in the rankings.

 2. The level of interaction with the business school; the extent to which purchasers' ideas were integrated into the programme; and the effectiveness of the business school in integrating its latest research into the programme.

 3. The flexibility of the programme and the willingness of business schools to complement their own faculty with specialists and practitioners.

 4. Contemporary and appropriate teaching materials and a suitable mix of academic rigour and practical relevance.

 5. The quality of the teaching and the extent to which teaching staff worked together to present a coherent programme.